The Latest: NASA spacecraft dashes by world beyond Pluto | WTOP

-NASA's New Horizons spacecraft has survived humanity's most distant exploration of another world.
-Ten hours after the middle-of-the-night encounter 4 billion miles away, flight controllers in Laurel, Maryland, received word from the spacecraft late Tuesday morning.
+LAUREL, Md.
+(AP) — The Latest on NASA’s New Horizons’ New Year rendezvous (all times local): 10:40 a.m.
+NASA’s New Horizons spacecraft has survived humanity’s most distant exploration of another world.
+Ten hours after the…

 LAUREL, Md.
 (AP) — The Latest on NASA’s New Horizons’ New Year rendezvous (all times local):